LLR798/LLR798/README.md

 # About Me:
  Welcome! 👋<br><br>I'm a student of software engineering and systems analysis and development.
-I have knowledge in GIT, Figma for prototyping, JavaScript, ReactJS, C#, .NET, ASP.NET, Entity Framework, SQL Server, Flutter e Firebase.💻<br><br>I keep studying for learn more and more. 📘<br><br>I love this world of technology, and I really enjoy learning new things.
+I have knowledge in GIT, Figma for prototyping, JavaScript, ReactJS, C#, .NET, ASP.NET, Entity Framework, SQL Server, Flutter and Firebase.💻<br><br>I keep studying for learn more and more. 📘<br><br>I love this world of technology, and I really enjoy learning new things.
 I am always open to new challenges.

 ## 🌐 Socials: